-- A. Two agents one of whom must be a supervisory agent must independently count the main card room bank and the table inventory at the end of each shift and record the following information: - 1.
-Date;
+- A. Two agents one of whom must be a supervisory agent must independently count the table inventory at the opening and closing of the table and record the following information:

+- 1. Date;

 - 2. Shift;

-- 3. Table number (if applicable);
+- 3. Table number;

 - 4. Amount by denomination;

 - 5. Amount in total; and,

 - 6. Signatures of both agents.

 - B. At least once per shift, the card banks that were opened during that shift shall be counted, recorded, and reconciled by a dealer or other person, and a supervisor, and shall be attested to by their signatures on the check-out form.